tnajdek/zotero-api-client/README.md

 #### api~searches(searches) ⇒ <code>Object</code>
-Configure api to use saved searches or a specific saved search Can be used in conjuction with library() and any of the execution functions
+Configure api to use saved searches or a specific saved search Can be used in conjunction with library() and any of the execution functions

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)